-Long-time friends and partners in their efforts to maintain a heroin addiction that has consumed the majority of their lives, “Spoons” and “Country” agree that, statistically, they should be dead.
+Long-time friends and partners in their efforts to maintain an addiction that spans three decades, Spoons and Country agree that, statistically, they should be dead.

 The state of Pennsylvania has the fourth highest fatal overdose rate per capita in the country (CDC) and in Pittsburgh, the number of annual, reported overdose deaths has more than doubled since 2014—with 737 in 2017.